Charge radii of potassium isotopes in the RMF(BCS)* approach: SUMMARY AND OUTLOOK

 \section{SUMMARY AND OUTLOOK}

 In the present work, we applied the newly proposed RMF(BCS)* ansatz to study the charge radii of the potassium isotopic chain.
-The parabolic-like shape between $N=20$ and $N=28$ can be reproduced very well~\cite{ANGELI201369}, with the odd-even staggerings reproduced as well but only slightly overestimated.
-Beyond $N=28$, the rapid increase of charge radii is also reproduced but now the predicted OES effects is much larger, in contraction with the experimental data, but in agreement with the Fayans density functional theory.
+The parabolic-like shape between $N=20$ and $N=28$ can be reproduced very well~\cite{ANGELI201369}, with the odd-even staggerings reproduced as well but slightly overestimated.
+Beyond $N=28$, the rapid increase of charge radii is also reproduced but now the predicted OES effects are much larger, in contradiction with the experimental data, but in agreement with the Fayans density functional theory.

 By carefully studying the impact of different occupation of single particle levels by the unpaired proton and neutron, we found that the overestimated OES effects can be reduced if the last unpaired proton occupies the $1f_{7/2}$ orbital, instead of the self-consistently determined $1d_{3/2}$ orbit.
 The resulting quadrupole deformation of $^{48,50,52}$K is found to be $\beta_{20}\approx-0.2$.
 A further study of the experimental spin-parity assignments for these nuclei revealed that, however, the occupation of the $1f_{7/2}$ is not very likely.
 On the other hand, if these nuclei are deformed instead of spherical, the experimental charge radii data can be reproduced.
-Judging from the rather soft potential energy surfaces, such an explanation is reasonable and should be checked by beyond mean field studies.
+Judging from the rather soft potential energy surfaces, such an explanation is reasonable and should be checked by beyond-mean-field studies.
 As a result, we conclude that the latest state-of-the-art experimental measurements of charge radii indeed could help put more constraints on theoretical models.